More than 30 million Americans have heart disease. It is the leading cause of death in the United States, claiming around 650,000 lives each year.

 While there are certain risk factors that can’t be controlled when it comes to heart disease, such as family history, age, and ethnicity, you can reduce your chances of developing heart disease.

 For optimal health, prevention includes focusing on overall mental and physical health, managing stress, and aiming for healthy blood pressure and cholesterol numbers.
+Take advantage of supplements available to help with this, like lactobacillus reuteri capsules, that help support cardiovascular health and cholesterol regulation.

 Did you like this blog post on the different types of heart diseases that are diagnosed today?
 Be sure to check out our other informative articles on a wide range of interesting topics.